BlinkDL/RWKV-LM/README.md

 Check https://github.com/BlinkDL/RWKV-v2-RNN-Pile for L24-D1024 and L12-D768 models trained on the Pile (and the latest code).
 It's very fast on CPU (the default mode).

-Read the inference code in https://github.com/BlinkDL/RWKV-v2-RNN-Pile/blob/main/src/model.py and try using the final hidden state（.xx .aa .bb) for other tasks.
+Read the inference code in https://github.com/BlinkDL/RWKV-v2-RNN-Pile/blob/main/src/model.py and try using the final hidden state（.xx .aa .bb) as a faithful sentence embedding for other tasks.

 See the release here for a 27M params model on enwik8 with 0.72 BPC(dev).
 Run run.py in https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v2-RNN.